F&B-202 Module: Beverage Basics-Alcoholic Beverages Appreciation

 Module Description & Objectives:

-This module will provide the participants with practical application and information about bar operations in today’s market.
+This module will provide the participants with practical applications and information about bar operations in today’s market.
 The skills and knowledge gained will serve as a handy tool for participants to quickly and efficiently learn the rudiments behind bar management and bartending.

 Module Learning Outcomes: